 Finalists for the Doctoral Fellowships will be asked to give a short presentation on their research to staff, students and judges at the HRC Doctoral Fellowships Finals which take place annually in late June/early July.

-This year, the HRC will again be awarding doctoral fellowships to some of our most promising arts and humanities PhD students currently in their third year of full-time study (or at an equivalent stage of part-time study) registered to HRC-affiliated departments and the Centre for Medieval Studies (CMS).
+This year, the HRC will again be awarding doctoral fellowships to some of our most promising arts and humanities PhD students currently in their third year of full-time study (or at an equivalent stage of part-time study).

-Each eligible HRC-affiliated department/centre may nominate one candidate for an HRC Doctoral Fellowship.
-The nine resulting candidates will then automatically progress to the HRC Doctoral Fellowship Finals which will take place throughout the afternoon of Tuesday 25 June.
+Each eligible department/centre may nominate one candidate for an HRC Doctoral Fellowship.
+The nine candidates will then automatically progress to the HRC Doctoral Fellowship Finals which will take place throughout the afternoon of Tuesday 23 June 2020.

-- Departmental nominations and all supporting documentation to be received by Helen Jacobs (email@example.com) by 12 noon on Tuesday 28 May.
+- Departmental nominations with all supporting documentation to be received by the HRC Administrator (firstname.lastname@example.org) by 12 noon on Tuesday 26 May.

 Trying to condense my own doctoral work into a ten-minute presentation for a non-specialist audience was quite a challenge.
 However, the process of paring down my ideas and questioning the jargon that I take for granted was an incredibly helpful exercise, allowing me to bring the core elements of my PhD into sharper focus.